catwell/cw-web/separateconcerns/blog/articles/2021-10-31-blog-posts-founders.md

 ## [How To Decide What To Build](https://dcgross.com/decide-what-to-build/)

 Daniel Gross (a founder I have been following since his first YC startup, Greplin) on ways to decide what company to build on a personal level.
-I wish he had published that before my last attempt!
+I wish he had published that before my last attempt.

 ## [Qu’est-ce qu’un projet entrepreneurial viable?](https://philippesilberzahn.com/2011/10/03/projet-entrepreneurial-viable/)